Editorial Portfolio Contributions - "Nothing About Us Without Us"

 What is the School Division doing to support Indigenous Perspectives?

-Pearson’s School Division has been working with Indigenous educators and authors for about ten years.
-Some examples of the ongoing work:
+Pearson’s School Division has been working with Indigenous educators and authors for more than 15 years.
+Some examples:

-A recent project producing Indigenous themed books e.g., the Mathology K-3 Little Book series which includes Let’s Play Waltes: A Traditional Mi’kmaq Game by Mi’kmaq author Kyla Bernard and Sharing Our Stories by Dene author Melissa Purcell.
-Recently, Pearson worked with Indigenous voice actors to record the audio for all the Indigenous books included in Spark, Pearson’s new Digital Library.
+- The Mathology K-3 Little Book series includes Let’s Play Waltes: A Traditional Mi’kmaq Game by Mi’kmaq author Kyla Bernard and Sharing Our Stories by Dené author Melissa Purcell.

-For BC schools, Pearson developed Inquiring Minds 3-7, which included authors Nadine McSpadden, Heidi Wood, and Jo-Anne Chrona.
-With this social studies series, First Peoples’ content and perspectives were built in from the beginning, resulting in very positive feedback.
+- Inquiring Minds Grades 3-7 was developed with authors Nadine McSpadden, Heidi Wood, and Jo-Anne Chrona.
+This social studies series built in First Peoples’ content and perspectives from the beginning, resulting in very positive feedback.

 As Pearson carries out its research in all disciplines, our employee base is working to expand the company’s network of Indigenous educators and advisors, so that Pearson can ensure inclusive and accurate resources that reflect Indigenous perspectives and content.